LyalinDotCom/LyalinDotCom/README.md

 ### Developer Tools
 - [**ConfigureMacKeys**](https://github.com/LyalinDotCom/ConfigureMacKeys) - "Just in time" CLI for managing Mac env vars with auto-backups

-This is the approach I advocate: use AI to build real things, not just write about them.

 ## 📫 Let's Connect

 - **LinkedIn**: [dmitrylyalin](https://www.linkedin.com/in/dmitrylyalin/)